 Comedians and entertainers are not the only ones aghast at cancel culture.
 In July of 2020, a myriad of writers and scholars published a letter in Harper’s Magazine decrying the cruelty of publicly “cancelling” someone online.

-Nwanevu notes, however, that comedians and other cultural and political leaders seem to be more interested in preserving their own comfort than they are in adapting to new audiences who have been educated by the all the voices that are no longer silenced, that are taking to social media to create a better world.
+But Nwanevu notes that comedians and other cultural and political leaders seem to be more interested in preserving their own comfort than they are in adapting to new audiences who have been educated by the all the voices that are no longer silenced, and are taking to social media to create a better world.

 The majority of the names signed to the Harper’s letter are affiliated with powerful academic institutions or serve as highly-educated cultural leaders, and their engagement with and preservation of civil discourse is appreciated.
-However, “cancel culture” is a manifestation of this very discourse, a space for people to investigate morals and to call out violence that will not be tolerated.
-If the signers of this letters are leaders of our society, “cancel culture” seeks to hold them to the high moral standards everyone else is held to.
+But cancel culture is a manifestation of this very discourse, a space for people to investigate morals and to call out violence that will not be tolerated.
+If the signers of this letter are leaders of our society, cancel culture seeks to hold them to the high moral standards everyone else is held to.
 They say, “As writers we need a culture that leaves us room for experimentation, risk-taking, and even mistakes.”
 There is nothing wrong with this desire.
 Everyone makes mistakes, but they should have consequences, and they should lead to change.